daydeem/Biographie-of-Welcome-ndinga/Welcome.resume.markdown

 Achievement GPA: 3.45

 # Volunteer Experience
-## Congolese of brazzaville In washington State association
+## non-profit: Congolese Youth In washington State
-Congolese Leader in Washington State
+President of Congolese Youth in Washington State

-_Dates volunteered: Apr 2013 _
+_Dates volunteered: Apr 2020  _ now
 Volunteer duration 1 year

 ### CauseCivil Rights and Social Action
 ### Innovator of the organization and first President of Congolese of Brazzaville in WA State from 05/08 2013-01/08/2014.
-### Election coming soon.

 # Skills